 • Get off the bus a few blocks early and walk the rest of the way to work or home.

 • Walk around your building for a break during the work day or during lunch.
-At Play

 Play and recreation are important for good health.
 Look for opportunities such as these to be active and have fun at the same time: